-Man shot in Bangor supermarket car park - BBC News
+Car park murder victim shot in front of son

-A man has been shot in a supermarket car park in Bangor, County Down.
+A 35-year-old man murdered in a supermarket car park in County Down was fatally shot while in front of his son, police have said.

+The PSNI said "the young boy witnessed everything and will undoubtedly carry that memory for the rest of his life".

-It happened outside the town's Sainsbury's in the Balloo Link area at about 15:00 BST on Sunday.
+The man was attacked in a Sainsbury's car park in the Balloo Link area of Bangor at about 15:00 BST on Sunday.

-Det Sgt Keith Wilson said: "Police are currently in attendance at an incident in the Balloo Link area of Bangor.
-It is believed that one man has sustained gunshot wounds."

-It is understood the car park was full of shoppers at the time.
-Police have appealed for information.
+Police said it happened "in broad daylight in front of families who were out enjoying the bank holiday weekend".

+Supt Brian Kee described it as a "brutal, senseless and horrendous killing".

 Ulster Unionist North Down MLA Alan Chambers said he arrived at the scene about 10 minutes after the shooting happened.